Year Four Class Page

 Reading & Book Change

 The children are encouraged to read the books they choose at school regularly.
+We now have completely new reading books which is very exciting!
 Please read with them at least 4 times a week and record your comments in their yellow reading record.
 When they are familiar with the book they should change it for a new one.
-Our book change days are Monday and Thursday.
-The children will also participate in whole class guided reading taking place twice a week.
+Our book change days are Friday.
+The children will also participate in whole class guided reading taking place 3x a week.

 Rainbow & Read Write Inc Spellings